-18 To request this priority, the application must be accompanied by a completed Supplementary Information Form for Exceptional Need which will include evidence, from a medical specialist or social worker of the need and why the child must attend this school rather than any other, based on those needs.
+17 To request this priority, the application must be accompanied by a completed Supplementary Information Form for Exceptional Need which will include evidence, from a medical specialist or social worker of the need and why the child must attend this school rather than any other, based on those needs.
 If evidence is not submitted with the application, exceptional need cannot be considered.

-19 A parent is any person who has parental responsibility or care of the child.
+18 A parent is any person who has parental responsibility or care of the child.
 When we say parent, we also mean carer or guardian.
 Applications do not require both parents to agree on the preference for school.

-20 Parents who apply using a common application form from another LA without a tick box for exceptional need should put a note in the reasons for their preference that they are requesting exceptional need priority and provide the required supporting evidence using this Supplementary Information Form.
+19 Parents who apply using a common application form from another LA without a tick box for exceptional need should put a note in the reasons for their preference that they are requesting exceptional need priority and provide the required supporting evidence using this Supplementary Information Form.

-- A serious medical condition, which can be supported by medical evidence; - Significant caring responsibilities, which can be supported by a social worker; - Where the child or one or both parents has a disability that would make travel to any other school more difficult.
+• Where the child or one or both parents has a disability that would make travel to any other school more difficult.